Workout of the Week: The Fartlek Session

 |

 Fartlek, in its purest form, is unstructured speed work.
-“Speed play” is its literal translation from Swedish.
+“Speed play” (n.b. emphasis on “play” is mine) is its literal translation from Swedish.
 Now, I’m as guilty as anyone else who has ever called a structured interval workout done off the track a “fartlek” session, but if we’re being honest that’s not fartlek: it’s just an interval workout.
 A fartlek is simply a series of faster pickups with a recovery walk or jog in between.
 It’s technically an interval workout, yes, but the length and speed of the pickups, as well as the recovery periods in between, are not pre-planned and totally up to you in the moment.
+Fartlek is my favorite “no pressure” workout that allows you to get some solid work in without feeling like you need to hit a specific pace or stretch yourself further than you’re ready to go.
 Here are the details:

 What: Pick an object off in the distance, be it a tree, rock, telephone pole, top of a hill, or intersection, and run to it as fast as you want.
 Once you reach said object—or whenever you want, really—slow it down to a jog or even a walk.
 Repeat this process the rest of the the run, varying the number, duration, and intensity of your pickups as you please.
 (Pro tip: If you want to analyze the workout afterward, hit the lap button on your GPS watch when you start/stop a pickup, but don’t look at it while you’re running.)